F0rsythe/obs/IT masters course/Module 2.md

 ### Passive Reconnaissance
-Scanning for info or deriving info without touching the target system directly All the places you can get info about th
+Scanning for info or deriving info without touching the target system directly All the places you can get info about the system without interacting with it:
+1. DNS
+2. Whois
+3. GeoIP
+4. Reverse IP: finding all websites o